briansgithub/music_visualizer/README.md

 ﻿# Music Visualizer Readme

-SPACE         play/pause song.
+SPACE: play/pause song.
-LEFT_ARROW    jump -3 seconds
+LEFT_ARROW: jump -3 seconds
-RIGHT_ARROW   jump + 3 seconds
+RIGHT_ARROW: jump + 3 seconds
-d             dim accidentals
+d: dim accidentals
-r             restart song
+r: restart song

 Colored rectangles are captured on each beat and indicate the loudest pitch class at that time.
 Left click on a Beat Rectangle to jump to that time in the song.